LIST: Where To Get Takeout Christmas, Holiday Dinner In Baltimore

 Conrad’s Seafood Restaurant in Perry Hall: Pre-orders available for dine-in or carry-out.
 Each person will pick one entre and get both starters, a choice of two sides and a choice of a dessert.
 Call 410-529-3474 to order and check out their full menu options here.

-Duck Duck Goose: Choose from a hors d’oeuvres, one protein and two sides included with a baguette with salted honey butter.
-You must pre-order for Christmas by Sunday, December 20 by 7 p.m. and for New Years Eve by December 27 by 7 p.m.
+Duck Duck Goose: Choose from an hors d’oeuvres, one protein and two sides included with a baguette with salted honey butter.
+You must pre-order for Christmas by Sunday, December 20 by 7 p.m. and for New Year’s Eve by December 27 by 7 p.m.
 Call 443-946-9023 or click here for more information.

 Gundalow Gourmet: Their holiday orders are closed, but select items from their menu are available on December 23 and December 24.
 Check out their page for more information.